 He came—with Byron Matthews.
 Matthews was one of Fort Worth’s most successful criminal defense lawyers.

 After initially balking, Hagler told his story to police: He had driven his 1954 Mercury sedan—not his ex-wife’s station wagon that the corpse was found in—to Oklahoma and checked into the Cedarvale Cabins.
 Then he rode a bus back to his home in North Richland Hills.
 The next morning he left home driving his ex-wife’s station wagon.
 He was hauling white gasoline in the car to conduct tests on asphalt.
 He stopped at a tavern on North Main Street and began drinking with two strangers.
 The three drove to Grand Prairie, where one stranger left and a third stranger joined Hagler and the other stranger.
-The third stranger’s last name, Hagler thought, began with an H.
+The third stranger’s last name, Hagler thought, began with the letter H.

 (A belt buckle with the monogram H was found in the burned car.)